TheRealFlyingFrog/73465hngv08374tzn5LearningGit/README.md

-# 73465hngv08374tzn5LearningGit
+# Stock Python
-Just me getting familiar with git

-Your welcome to fork it, but i really wouldnt5 see why haha Nothing to see here
+I am using this to learn and get familiar with git There really is nothing interesting here to see.

 ## Files

 StockClass
- - Is just a cvlass that symbolizes a stock
+ - Is just a class that symbolizes a stock

  UsesStockClass
   - uses that class and its methods